anime-vsub/extension-animevsub-helper/README.md

 > Extension is helper for animevsub [dekstop website](https://github.com/anime-vsub/desktop-web).
 > *The web version of the app won't work without this extension*

 Although this extension is called `AnimeVsub Helper` it can provide complete API cors for any website.
-Here is the API that this extension embeds in websites:

 ## Install